Sealing Criminal Records

 Certificates of Relief from Disabilities and Good Conduct

-If you were convicted of a misdemeanor or a felony that did not result in time served in state prison, you apply for your Certificate of Relief at the court where you were convicted.
-If you served time in state prison for a felony conviction or you were convicted in federal court or in an out-of-state court, you apply to the New York State Department of Corrections and Community Supervision for your Certificate of Relief.
+If you were convicted of a misdemeanor or a felony that did not result in time served in state prison, you apply for a Certificate of Relief from Disabilities at the court where you were convicted.
+If you served time in state prison for a felony conviction or you were convicted in federal court or in an out-of-state court, you apply to the New York State Department of Corrections and Community Supervision for a Certificate of Relief from Disabilities.

 If you have been convicted of two or more separate felonies (and any number of misdemeanor convictions), you will not be eligible for a Certificate of Relief from Disabilities and will have to apply for a Certificate of Good Conduct.
 You can also apply for a Certificate of Good Conduct if you are seeking a position that is considered a “public office,” such as a firefighter or a notary public.
-Your application must be submitted to the New York State Department of Corrections and Community Supervision.
+Your must meet certain criteria to be eligible for a Certificate of Good Conduct and your application must be submitted to the New York State Department of Corrections and Community Supervision.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.